jessepav/lacygoill-wiki-backup/bug/vim.md

     syn keyword vimOption contained ... def ...
                                         ^^^

-As  a temporary  workaround,  you can  prefix  `def`  with a  colon  to fix  the highlighting.

-A similar issue applies to `call`:

-    au CursorHold * call Func()
-                    ^--^
-                     ✘
-                     VimFuncName

----

-Update: The workaround doesn't work anymore.
-Right now,  if you prefix `def`  with a colon,  the latter is highlighted  as an operator, and `def` is highlighted as `vimSetEqual`.

 There are other issues with augroups.
 For example, a heredoc is completely broken: